 STEP ONE: Complete your self reflection and create your goals based on what you find.
 If you do this, you’ll know you're creating goals that are relevant to you.
 And as long as you’re making sure to choose goals that are challenging yet reasonable, you’ll know they are attainable.

-STEP TWO: On your goal brainstorming pages, we walk you through a couple easy step to make sure your goals are specific, measurable and time-bound.
+STEP TWO: On your goal brainstorming pages, we walk you through a couple easy steps to make sure your goals are specific, measurable and time-bound.
 I believe this step is best demonstrated with examples, so I’ll walk you through some here.

 Example #1: Let's say one of your goals for the year is "to read more."
 This doesn't give any specifics on what reading more means to you.
 Does "reading more" mean two books a year or one hour a day or twenty books a month?
 What do you want to read more of?
 When?